officelearn/azure-docs.sv-se/articles/web-application-firewall/ag/custom-waf-rules-overview.md

 ### <a name="name-optional"></a>Namn [valfritt]

-Detta är namnet på regeln.
-Det här namnet visas i loggarna.
+Regelns namn.
+Den visas i loggarna.

 ### <a name="priority-required"></a>Prioritet [krävs]